 The Developers have identified an opportunity to provide high efficiency, low-carbon energy to the UK by building a CHP plant within the existing boundary of the LNG Terminal.
-The CHP plant will be designed to make highly efficient use of the heat it produces.
-All the power generated by the CHP plant will be either exported to the electricity grid, or will replace power currently imported by the LNG Terminal.
-Building the CHP plant will produce enough electric power to supply up to 900,000 homes, and significantly reduce gas utilisation by the LNG Terminal.
+The CHP plant would be designed to make highly efficient use of the heat it produces.
+All the power generated by the CHP plant would be either exported to the electricity grid, or would replace power currently imported by the LNG Terminal.
+Building the CHP plant would produce enough electric power to supply up to 900,000 homes, and significantly reduce gas utilisation by the LNG Terminal.

 Formal consultation with statutory consultees and the general public was undertaken between 15 August 2012 and 16 April 2013 and is now closed.
-An application for a development consent order was submitted to the Planning Inspectorate (PINS) on 31 May 2013 and was accepted by PINS on 26 June 2013.
-The project will now undergo examination by PINS, as described elsewhere on this website.
-The PINS examination process provides further opportunities for parties that have registered an interest with PINS to comment further on the proposal.
+An application for a development consent order was submitted to the Planning Inspectorate (PINS) on 31 May 2013.
+PINS accepted the application on 26 June 2013.
+After a six month examination process, a recommendation was made to the Secretary of State for Energy & Climate Change who approved the application on 23 October 2014.

 At the end of January 2015 the Board of Directors of South Hook CHP Limited determined that, in the light of market conditions confirmed that the decision regarding proceeding with the construction of the proposed South Hook combined heat and power (CHP) plant near Milford Haven, Pembrokeshire would be deferred and the Project placed on hold.
 Development work was brought to minimum levels required to maintain the integrity of the work done to date and allow the timely and efficient restart of development if required.